When a business grows and develops intensively, the issue of outsourcing software development often comes to the fore.

 Unfortunately, no one is above making a mistake, and many customers commit them when they first begin their interaction with providers.
 But forewarned is forearmed!
 We have identified some software development outsourcing problems and some good tips that will help you minimize the risks of working with an outsourcing company and achieve the best result.

 1. Lack of experience or incompetent vendor

 The success of the whole enterprise depends on the choice of the right vendor.
-At this stage it is important not to make a mistake.
-It is worth paying attention not only to professionalism of the potential partner’s team, but also to the organization of work processes in the company.
+At this stage, it is important not to make a mistake.
+It is worth paying attention not only to the professionalism of the potential partner’s team but also to the organization of work processes in the company.

 Tip: Make a list of requirements for candidates.
 Pay attention to the skill level of specialists, how long the company has been on the market.
 Read customer reviews on expert websites.
 Compare the capabilities of the contractor with your requirements, and based on this analysis, make a decision.

 When you decide to outsource the project, you delegate to a third-party company some of the powers associated with the organization of the IT infrastructure and often share important confidential information - a description of the processes, employee data, etc. If you don’t want the question of the confidentiality and preservation and integrity of important data to bother you, you should choose a company that works in accordance with international safety standards.